WIBR Bioinformatics and Research Computing

-To use X Windows on barra on hebrides, Mac users can choose between X11 (a free product) or eXodus.
-PC users can choose between Cygwin/X or VNC, both of them free.
+To use X Windows on tak or hebrides, Mac users can choose between two systems, VNC (a free product) and eXodus.
+PC users can use the VNC system.

 Connecting the first time with VNC:

-• After logging in to barra, issue the following command: vncserver
+• After logging in to tak, issue the following command: vncserver

 • A second time, issue the following command: vncserver